CamilleJaf-student/Series02-Rstudio/readme.md

 # Statistical Analysis Project – IEAP 2025

 ## Description
-This project is part of the "Introduction to Statistics with R" series in the Master IEAP 2025 program.
+This project is part of the "Introduction to Statistics with Rstudio" series in the Master IEAP 2025 program.
-It aims to apply basic and intermediate statistical methods to real-world datasets in R.
 Through this work, we explore how to describe, visualize, and test relationships between variables.

 ## Objectives